safety-analytics-mapping/bf_projects/README.md

 - Repo: To-do
 - Tasks
     - TBD
-- This is the latest version I know of.
+- This is the latest version I know of, since Sam created the run script that built on top of the crash identification logic that I built and the signal controller script that he built (which should be formalized in ris db now.